-If the Edge cannot connect to the cloud, can I make or receive ACD calls?
+If the Edge cannot connect to the cloud, can I receive ACD calls?

 Yes.
 The Genesys Cloud Edge appliance attempts to provide Standard ACD routing method even when the Edge cannot connect to the cloud.
 The more advanced Bullseye routing method is not available when the Edge cannot connect to the cloud.